balakreshnan/Samples2023/AzureAI/chatgptsust.md

-# Chat GPT View on Global Warning as Personal Knowledge Assistant
+# Chat GPT View on Global Warming as Personal Knowledge Assistant

-## Curious to learn what chatGPT thinks about Global Waning
+## Curious to learn what chatGPT thinks about Global Warming

 ## Setup